praveenpenumaka/splat-transform/README.md

 ## Installation

-First install the package globally:
+Install or update to the latest version:

 ```bash
 npm install -g @playcanvas/splat-transform